confidence-engine/Confidence-Engine/README.md

 - Generate concise alpha-first summaries and next steps.
 - Deliver signals and evidence automatically via Telegram DMs.
 - Persist rich data for audit, backtesting, and iterative tuning.

 ***

+## Important disclaimers

+- Not financial advice.
+Research/learning tool; use at your own risk.
+- Experimental/testing phase: outputs can vary and may not be perfectly consistent while guardrails are tuned.

+***